 In the quarterly radar, our experts analyze these developments, interpreting current events and bringing the bigger market picture clearly into focus.
 Obviously, a brief high-level summary alone cannot share the full wealth of Roland Berger’s market intelligence in this fascinating field.
 However, the Clean Hydrogen Radar will lay a firm foundation for strategic discussion with clients, government policymakers and the public at large – a discussion we expressly welcome!

-In Q3 2024, we saw a variety of developments along the hydrogen value chain, including further announcements of gigawatt-scale hydrogen projects and new international hydrogen policy and funding plans.
-However, despite these and other positive signs, there were still negative signals for the market again.
+In Q4 2024, we saw a range of developments along the hydrogen value chain, including further announcements of gigawatt-scale hydrogen projects and new international hydrogen policy and funding plans.
+However, despite these and other positive signs, there were still negative signals for the market once more.

-- The EU publishes final rules for EUR 1.2 bn European Hydrogen Bank auction.
-No more than 25% of the technology used in a project to come from China
+- EU launches the EUR 1.2 bn second round of its European Hydrogen Bank auction, including tighter rules on technology sourcing – no more than 25% of the technology used in a project to come from China

 Total green hydrogen production capacity, based on the latest announced projects, is approximately 560 GW by 2030.
 However, Roland Berger’s assessment, which considers project failure rates and postponements, expects less than 80 GW by 2030.